Medically reviewed by Drugs.com. Last updated on Apr 2, 2022.

 Commonly used brand name(s)

 Pharmacologic Class: Glucosylceramide Synthase Inhibitor

-Miglustat is used to treat adults with mild to moderate type 1 Gaucher disease.
-Miglustat is only used in people who cannot be treated with enzyme replacement therapy.
+Miglustat is used to treat mild to moderate type 1 Gaucher disease in people who cannot be treated with an enzyme replacement therapy.
 Type 1 Gaucher disease is a disease you get from both your parents.
-People with type 1 Gaucher disease are missing an enzyme (naturally occurring substance in your body) that breaks down a chemical in your body called glucosylceramide.
+People with type 1 Gaucher disease lack an enzyme (naturally occurring substance in your body) that breaks down a chemical in your body called glucosylceramide.
 Too much glucosylceramide causes liver and spleen enlargement, changes in the blood, and bone disease.
 Miglustat works by stopping the body from making glucosylceramide.

 This medicine is available only with your doctor's prescription.

 In deciding to use a medicine, the risks of taking the medicine must be weighed against the good it will do.
 This is a decision you and your doctor will make.
 For this medicine, the following should be considered: